Active players are not eligible to be on the list.

-Sampson never lived up to the hype, but let’s face it he would have had to been Superman to live up to the hype that followed him.
+Sampson never lived up to the hype, but let’s face it, he would have had to be Superman to live up to the hype that followed him.
 He finished his four-plus years in Houston with averages of 18.7 points, 10.1 rebounds, and 1.8 blocks.

 Tomjanovich ranks this high not only because he was an outstanding player who averaged over 17 points per game in his career in Houston, but he also led the Rockets to back-to-back titles as head coach.

 During three-plus years in Houston, he averaged 19.3 points, 6.3 rebounds, and 5.4 assists per game.
 More famous for his time in Portland, Drexler was the last piece to the Rockets championship puzzle in the mid-90s.